 STANDING ROOM: A limited number of standing-room only tickets will be available for high capacity games only.

 TICKET OFFERS: Check braves.com/tickets for ticket offers.

 Ticket Office Hours

-- Gamedays: Ticket Office opens at 10 a.m. and will remain open through the end of the 5th inning.
+- Gamedays: Ticket Office opens two (2) hours prior to first pitch and will remain open through the end of the 5th inning.